bwqr/testbed/backend/README.md

 ### Rust - Cargo

-In order to bring the backend up, you should have a rust toolchain and cargo package manager installed on your system.
+In order to compile and produce an executable for both backend and controller, you should have a rust toolchain and cargo package manager installed on your system.
 You can checkout [rustup](https://rustup.rs/) for how to install a rust toolchain.
 After successfully installing rust and adding it to your PATH, we can install dependencies.